 Faculty of Arts selection criteria for UoA doctoral scholarships

 If you wish to be considered for these scholarships this is done as part of the application for admission to the doctoral programme.
-In selecting scholarship recipients, the Faculty of Arts will be informed by the objectives set out in Tuamata Teitei/The University of Auckland Strategic Plan, including the desire to:
+In selecting scholarship recipients, the Faculty of Arts and Education will be informed by the objectives set out in Tuamata Teitei/The University of Auckland Strategic Plan, including the desire to:

 • Nurture, recruit, and retain outstanding research talent